Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized-wikis/serious-memes/mental-models.md

 can't satisfy others
 circle of competence: Define the limits of your knowledge.
 Hint: the limits are smaller than you think.
 That’s because being an expert in one area doesn’t make you an expert in anything else.
-Be clear about what you know and don’t know. cognitive bias comfort zone communication non violente competition is for Losers: Avoid competition.
+Be clear about what you know and don’t know. cognitive bias collaboration issue -- Compromise, where the estimates contain only "lowest common denominator" language collaboration issue -- Gridlock, where many different interests slow the analytic process collaboration issue -- Groupthink, where opposing views are subconsciously discouraged comfort zone communication non violente competition is for Losers: Avoid competition.
 Stop copying what everybody else is doing.
 If you work at a for-profit company, work on problems that would not otherwise be solved.
 If you’re at a non-profit, fix unpopular problems.
 Life is easier when you don’t compete.
 (Hint: don’t start another bottled water company).